joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

 By thinking this way, we can add additional conditionals or change the initial value without changing existing code.

 Data transformations are not specific to Clojure, they're a core part of functional programming philosopy.
-Learning about different patterns in functional programming and recognizing when to apply those solutions to problem will help us become more efficient programmers.
+Learning about different patterns in functional programming and recognizing when to apply those patterns will help us become more efficient programmers.